msadatsafavi/txBenefit/README.md

 # txBenefit
-R package for estimating the Concentration of Benefit (Cb) index
+R package for estimating the Concentration of Benefit (Cb) index.